 Operating at the crossroads of technology, innovation, and the arts, we support impact-driven organisations and businesses to thrive.

-Our team brings extensive expertise and experience in project management, fundraising, facilitation, programme design, monitoring, evaluation, and learning, and research.
-From organising online organisational learning webinars and managing high-level summits to facilitating team retreats across the Mediterranean or conducting in-depth research on the latest technological trends, we deliver impactful solutions to our clients.
-Our multilingual team also brings a vast network of experts— including academics, entrepreneurs, funders, artists, and change-makers—to our projects and our collaborations.
+Our team brings extensive expertise and experience in project management, fundraising, facilitation, programme design, monitoring, evaluation, and learning (MEL), and research.
+Our multilingual team also brings a vast network of experts— including academics, entrepreneurs, funders, artists, and changemakers—to our projects and our collaborations.
 Moreover, we have successfully raised over €60 million for our clients through our fundraising and programme design services.

 Evert Faber van der Meulen